thriveweb/sailinginparadise/content/defaultPages/2021-08-06-bookings-and-cancellation-policy.md

   The vessel is maintained carefully and provided for your enjoyment!
 We do ask that you take care to look after our vessels for the safety and enjoyment of yourself and future guests.
 The following rules are in place either due to safety or vessel deterioration concerns;

+  •	Animals are not permitted on board, with the exception of accredited assistance  animals (such as guide/hearing dogs).
+If you are travelling with a guest who requires an assistance animal please contact us to advise in advance, we will also require a copy of the animal's accreditation to be provided.

   •	No Sparklers are permitted on board